bradfortner/Convergence-Jukebox-2/README.md

 New In Convergence Jukebox 2.001;

 - Jukebox GUI re-written in Kivy.
-- Bug fix so last song on selection screen can now be selected.
+- Bug fix so last song on selection screen can now be accessed.
 - Artists are kept in proper alphabetical order including bands that start with The.
 - Bug fix so GUI wont crash when there are no titles or artists during Title Or Artist selection search.